ezulfica/f1-data-analysis/README.md

 Formula 1 generates vast amounts of data, from race results to lap times.
 This project collects, processes, and loads this data into a structured data warehouse, making it easier to extract insights and build meaningful visualizations.

+This project relies on data from the [Jolpica F1 API](https://github.com/jolpica/jolpica-f1).
+Big thanks to the contributors of the Jolpica F1 repository for making this data accessible! 🚀

+For more details, check out their repo: [jolpica/jolpica-f1](https://github.com/jolpica/jolpica-f1).

 ## Setup
 ### 1. Environment Variables